Shilluk Kingdom: Lineage (Kwa)

 The word Kwa means "grandfather" or "ancestor".
 Kwaarø and Kwari have similar meanings, but imply descent: "grandchild" and "down".
 They are the Shilluk equivalents of "lineage" and "clan".
 The members of a Kwa descend from the same ancestor, the Kwar Kwa; Kwar Okëëlø means all the descendants of Okëëlø (the name of a person).
 This system is also used with legendary characters.
-More than 100 lineages have been studied, and it was to know one's lineage.
+More than 100 lineages have been studied.